Numbers Chapter 13

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-, and to Aaron, and to all the congregation of the children of Israel, to the wilderness of Paran, to Kadesh ; and brought back word to them, and to all the congregation, and shown them the fruit of the land.
+of Paran, to Kadesh ; and brought back word to them, and to all the congregation, and shown them the fruit of the land.

-13:27 And they told him, and said, We came to the land where you sent us, and surely it flows with milk and honey ; and this [is] the fruit of it.
+13:27 And they told him, and said, We came to the land where you sent us, and it surely flows with milk and honey ; and this [is] the fruit of it.

-13:29 The Amalekites stay in the land of the south and the Hittites, and the Jebusites, and the Amorites, stay in the mountains and the Canaanites stay by the sea, and by the coast of Jordan.
+13:29 The Amalekites stay in the land of the south and the Hittites, and the Jebusites, and the Amorites, stay in the mountains and the Canaanites stay by the sea, and by the coast of the Jordan.

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here